 Curly today, straight tomorrow.

 The best flat ironing results begin with clean, moisturized and well-protected hair (more on that later).
 Start by using a clarifying shampoo to rid your hair of dirt, oil, product and any environmental grime.
-Follow this up by treating your hair with a deep conditioning treatment or mask like Dove Nutritive Solutions Intensive Repair Deep Treatment Mask in preparation for your flat-ironing routine.
-This will hydrate your hair and strengthen your strands, which can also help build up their heat tolerance—sort of like boot camp for your locks!
+Follow this up by treating your hair with a deep conditioning treatment or mask like Dove Anti-Frizz Oil Therapy Hair Mask in preparation for your flat-ironing routine.
+This will hydrate your hair and help prevent frizz.

 Starting with clean and damp hair, apply a heat protectant like TRESemmé Thermal Creations Heat Tamer Spray—especially if you want to see those curls ever again!
 Allow your hair to air-dry on its own for a few minutes to cut down on blow-drying time.
 Less time, less heat—music to any natural girl’s ears.
 Blow-dry your hair in sections using a wide-tooth brush to help prevent breakage.
 Comb attachments from your blow-dryer can cause tension and break the hair; remove that attachment and replace it with the concentrator nozzle, which helps the airflow directly onto the section of hair you’re focusing on.